 Books

 Image description: the graphic says “Robin Gow” “fae/it/he” “Poet & YA/MG Author” and “RobinGow.com” at the top.
 Along the bottom are the covers of all Robin’s books in the order they are/were released.
-From left to right they are: Our Lady of Perpetual Degeneracy, A Million Quiet Revolutions, Blue Blood, Backyard Paleontology, Dear Mothman, Ode to My First Car, A Museum for That Which No Longer Exists, [Speculum] Envy, and Lanternfly August.
+From left to right they are: Our Lady of Perpetual Degeneracy, Blue Blood, A Million Quiet Revolutions, Backyard Paleontology, Dear Mothman, Ode to My First Car, [Speculum] Envy, Lanternfly August and Gooseberry.

 If you would like to read any of Robin’s books but you don’t have funding or access, please reach out.
 You don’t have to explain your situation, just ask and it’s happy to send a copy though shipping may take a month or so.